 OVER 90 YEARS OF SERVING THE ARCHDIOCESE OF OMAHA

 Catholic Charities builds strong communities through our programs and services, advocacy, outreach, and education.
 We’re very blessed to have many donors, volunteers and organizations that share in our passion and help us fulfill our mission to serve those most in need.

-Over 400 compassionate volunteers, staff, and board members comprise the driving force behind Catholic Charities of Omaha, NE, serving the 23 counties of the Omaha Archdiocese, providing services through our eleven main programs.
+Hundreds of compassionate volunteers, staff, and board members comprise the driving force behind Catholic Charities of Omaha, NE, serving the 23 counties of the Omaha Archdiocese, providing services through our eleven main programs.

 Our programs are varied as new needs arise and represent a seamless continuum of care to address the needs of children, women and men at all stages of life.